kisumu-poly-tech-hub/Get-Started/Started.md

 It may appear a very challenging and overwhelming task at first, but it is, in fact, a fun and rewarding experience.

-* First off FORK this repo into your account, edit [Contributors](https://github.com/orgs/kisumu-poly-tech-hub/) file to add your name then send pull request.
+* First off FORK this repo into your account, [!IMPORTANT] create your brunch, edit [Contributors](/contributors.md) file to add your name then send pull request.

 # Community Collaboration Projects

 We would like to start some community lead projects.